VVUQ · Module 1 of 10

 1.4 The comparison error

 The comparison error E = S − D is the raw disagreement between simulation and experiment.
 It is a mix of numerical error, model-form error, input uncertainty, and experimental uncertainty.
-Decomposing E into these parts, rather than blaming the model, is the analytical heart of validation.
+Building an uncertainty budget for E, asking how much of the gap each source could account for rather than blaming the model, is the analytical heart of validation.

 1.5 Model credibility and intended use